flyingyizi/tmr-group-notes/probability-introduce.md

-in this course, hope you understand probability is from certain statistics,  not from random dice.
+in this course, hope you will understand probability is from deterministic statistics,  not from random dice.

 ## Understanding What Probability Means